turangarusso/RuxoAC/README.md

 ## How To Use

-Insert the Ac inside the RESOURCE server folder, and add the ac on the server config file!
+Insert the Ac inside the RESOURCE server folder, and add the AC on the server config file!

+Please change the folder name, many mod menu as Eulen can trace the list of resources and stop them!

 You need to install the AC using TxAdmin, on the server console: